Vanity Fair’s 100 most influential people for 2010. Top ten:

 Photograph by Soumik Kar/The India Times/Getty Images.

-MARC JACOBS INTERNATIONAL, LOUIS VUITTON
+MARC JACOBSMARC JACOBS INTERNATIONAL, LOUIS VUITTON

 BIG MOVES: Since 2008, Jacobs’s company has been racking up record financial results, thanks to diversification and expansion in China and Brazil.
 Meanwhile, at Louis Vuitton, where he is creative director, the luxury label increased its revenue by double digits in 2009.